snivilised/lorax/README.md

 }
 ```

-This may look strange, but is necessary since the type T can not be defined with pointer receivers with respect to the ___Numeric___ constraint.
+This may look strange, but is necessary since the type ___T___ can not be defined with pointer receivers with respect to the ___Numeric___ constraint.
 The reason for this is to keep in line with the original rxgo functionality of being able to compose an observable with literal scalar values and we can't take the address of literal scalars that would be required in order to be able to define ___Inc___ as:

 > func (w *widget) Inc(by widget) *widget

-So ___Numeric___ receivers on T being of the non pointer variety is a strict invariant.
+So ___Numeric___ receivers on ___T___ being of the non pointer variety is a strict invariant.

 The aspect to focus on in ___widget.Inc___ is that ___index___ is incremented with the ___by___ value, not ___w.id___.
 Effectively, widget is passed a pointer to its original self as index, but w is the copy of index in which we're are running.
 For this to work properly, the original widget (index) must be incremented, not the copy (w), which would have no effect, resulting in an infinite loop owing to the exit condition never being met.

 ### 🎭 Map

 The ___Map___ functionality poses a new challenge.
-If we wanted to map a value of type T to a value other than T, the mapped to value could not be sent through the channel because it is of the wrong type.
-A work-around would be to use an opaque instance of Item, but then that could easily become very messy as we no no longer have consistent types of emitted values which would be difficult to keep track of.
+If we wanted to map a value of type ___T___ to a value other than ___T___, the mapped to value could not be sent through the channel because it is of the wrong type.
+A work-around would be to use an opaque instance of Item, but then that could easily become very messy as we no longer have consistent types of emitted values which would be difficult to keep track of.

 So, in the short term, what we say is that the ___Map___ operator works, but can only map to different values of the same type, but this is also a little too restricting.
 Mapping to a different type is not a niche feature, but we can speculate as to what a solution would look like (this is not implemented yet, to be addressed under issue [#230](https://github.com/snivilised/lorax/issues/230))